Therapeutic Residential Treatment for Boys and Girls – Ages 12-21

 Services Provided

-The program also offers crisis stabilization and intervention, aftercare planning, and case management beginning on the day of admission.
+The program also offers crisis stabilization and intervention, and case management beginning on the day of admission.
 Aftercare services are also offered for up to six months after a youth returns to the community setting.

 Other services include: